opencog/learn/README-Natural.md

 entropy) between them needs to be computed.
 This is a required step before disjunct observation can be started.

-Do this by running the `run/2-word-pairs/compute-marginals.sh`.
+Do this by running the `run/2-word-pairs/compute-marginals.sh` script.
 Batch-counting might take hours or longer (maybe over a day), depending on your dataset size.
 Small trial-run datasets should take no more than 5-10 minutes... or seconds, for small artificial languages.
 This script